Haletran/42_Hypertube/README.md

 - [x] On front-page, only render movies that are on the view and remove the others
 - [x] Make Profile and settings page
 - [x] Make already watched movies page / and render in the /dashboard
-- [ ] Fix status in /movie/:id page (loading infinite if the progress is null)
 - [x] Add a menu to see all the movies that are currently being downloaded
 - [x] Make the comments works (still need to implement updated_at and created_at)
 - [x] Add filter for dashboard page (by date, by rating, by genre)